 Step 3: Choose a Colorado registered agent

 A registered agent is an individual or entity that receives service of process on behalf of your nonprofit.
 Its primary function is to receive legal and state documents and ensure your organization receives them.

 In Colorado, all registered agents must consent to the appointment and have a physical street address in the state.
 Individuals acting as registered agents must be aged over 18 and live in Colorado.
 Entities must have a usual place of business in the state and have authority to transact business in Colorado.

 Your nonprofit organization can act as its own registered agent, or a director can be listed as the registered agent.
 There are disadvantages to doing this.
 The name and address of a registered agent is public record, which can infringe on a director’s privacy.
 The agent must also be available during normal business hours, so you’re tied to one place.

 Using an outside entity as a registered agent helps ensure legal papers are served away from your place of business.
-ZenBusiness has a registered agent service in Colorado that can ensure documents are handled properly and delivered promptly.
+We have a registered agent service in Colorado that can ensure documents are handled properly and delivered promptly.

 Articles of Incorporation must be filed electronically in Colorado, and all the information needed by the state is noted on the form.

-File first periodic report within three months after formation
+Step 5: File your first periodic report within three months after formation

 The Colorado Periodic Report keeps you in good standing with the secretary of state and can be filed online.
 After you file the first one, you must file each year within three months of the anniversary of your initial filing.
 If you sign up for email reminders, the secretary of state will let you know when the report is due.